wp-plugins/woocommerce-facebook-share-like-button/readme.txt

 = If i want to change the default button position[bottom of product summary] to position after product title, what should i do? =

-You can check the option 'show button after product title' at 'FbShareLike' section.
+You can check the option 'Show button after product title' at 'FbShareLike' section.

+= If i only want to show facebook like button, not the share button. =

+You can check the option 'Show only like button' at 'FbShareLike' section.

 == Upgrade Notice ==

 coming soon...

 == Changelog ==

+= 1.2.1 =

+* Add sidebar admin menu 'FbShareLike' for option show only like button
+* Update plugin banner photo

 = 1.2.0 =